Virginia opossum: Description

-Perhaps surprisingly for such a widespread and successful species, the Virginia opossum has one of the lowest encephalization quotients of any marsupial.
+Despite being such a widespread and successful species, the Virginia opossum has one of the lowest encephalization quotients of any marsupial.

 Its brain is one-fifth the size of a raccoon's.

 Tracks

 Opossum tracks (photo center) in mud: Left-fore print appears on left center of photo, right-hind print appears right center.
 The small, circular tracks at bottom center of photo were made by a meadow vole.
 The yellow ruler (top) is in inches.

 Pacing diagram for Virginia opossum - key: rectangles represent hind tracks, ellipses are fore tracks, left tracks are red, right are green. (a) the position of the four feet frozen in mid-pace. (b) the opossum brings right fore and hind feet forward. (c) the opossum brings left fore and hind feet forward.
 One grid square represents one square inch.

 Virginia opossum tracks generally show five finger-like toes in both the fore and hind prints.
 The hind tracks are unusual and distinctive due to the opossum's opposable thumb, which generally prints at an angle of 90° or greater to the other fingers (sometimes near 180°).
 Individual adult tracks generally measure 1.9 in long by 2.0 in wide (4.8 × 5.1 cm) for the fore prints and 2.5 in long by 2.3 in wide (6.4 × 5.7 cm) for the hind prints.
 Opossums have claws on all fingers fore and hind except on the two thumbs (in the photograph, claw marks show as small holes just beyond the tip of each finger); these generally show in the tracks.
 In a soft medium, such as the mud in this photograph, the foot pads clearly show (these are the deep, darker areas where the fingers and toes meet the rest of the hand or foot, which have been filled with plant debris by wind due to the advanced age of the tracks).